This Fall, I’m excited to be joining Carnegie Mellon’s School of Computer Science as a Graduate Student studying Software Engineering!

 Bridging the gap between engineering and sales at PushCrew, reducing API consumption costs and increasing leads.

-I’ve spent significant time learning from and contributing to Open Source Software.
-It’s some of the best time I’ve invested and have had amazing opportunities come my way only because of open source.
+I’ve made significant contributions to Open Source Software.
+It’s some of the best time I’ve spent and have had incredible opportunities come my way as a result.

-My GitHub hosts most of the code I write, projects I’ve built and contributed to.
+My GitHub hosts all of the code I write.

 OpenMRS - Google Summer of Code 2016, Open Source Developer